onesteinbv/Project_Single_Sign_On/README.md

-# Project Single Sign OnS
+# Project Single Sign On

 Over the past months, Onestein has sponsored the development of a set of Ansible playbooks to configure Single Sign On (SSO) for several popular open source applications.